trougnouf/nind-denoise/src/nind_denoise/README.md

 python3 nn_train.py --config configs/train_conf_utnet_std.yaml --batch_size 30 --train_data ../../datasets/train/NIND_256_192
 ```

 The beginning of UtNet training is sometimes unstable.
-If the loss reaches <0.1 then increases back to >0.4 during the first epoch, then try again.
+If the loss reaches <0.1 then increases back to >0.4 during the first epoch, then the network is stuck producing gargbage; try again.
+This could probably be solved by starting without the high ISO images, ie by using the PickyDenoisingDatasetFromList for the first epoch, but in the meantime it should initialize correctly within 5 attempts.

 ### Train with a discriminator (cGAN, highly experimental)
 ```bash